-1. Select System > Reports > Device Discovery to display the table.
+Navigate to System > Reports > Device Discovery or Profiler > Dashboard and Report > Device Discovery report to display the table.

-Figure 16 Device Discovery Report Table
+Figure 18 Device Discovery Report Table

 Endpoint Information

 All current and historical information for a device is displayed in an expanded view based on IP address, sessions (remote, local) or profiles changes.